Elhameed/Group-_gcs-2-/README.md

 This repository contains solutions to the following GCS-2 Problems for Negpod-1:

+## Test :file_folder:

+The test directory is a directory that contains automated tests for the shell scripts of each problem in this repository.

 ## Problem 1 🔍

 Write a shell script that will print the strings `one`, `two`, `three`, `four`, and `five` on the screen with each appearing on a separate line.
 Also, create a text file that has each of these on a separate line and the file name starts with today's date `yyyy-mm-dd-file.txt`.
 Note: Don’t add today’s date manually.